-Strong assertion that money is the root cause of the problems leading to involvement in violent crime

-Needing money described as the start of getting involved

-Even needing as little as £2 to go to the corner shop and get themselves something...some parents can't provide that and the young person starts to find other ways of making their own money, which leads to getting involved in bigger things

-Talk of bullying if you do not have the right clothes, shoes etc. Money is needed to fit in, also for sports and interests
+- There is a strong assertion that money is the root cause of the problems leading to involvement in violent crime - Needing money is described as the start of getting involved in gangs - Even needing as little as £2 to go to the corner shop and get themselves something... some parents can't provide that and the young person starts to find other ways of making their own money, which leads to getting involved in bigger things - Talk of bullying if you do not have the right clothes, shoes etc. and how money is needed to fit in, as well as for sports and other interests